 Uvalde massacre prompted a Texas law requiring more training for police

-One year ago this week, a man with an automatic rifle killed 19 children and two teachers at Robb Elementary School in Uvalde, Texas.
-Their families and friends are mourning.
-And for law enforcement, this week is a grim reminder of their colleagues' mistakes that day.
-The state of Texas has now passed a law requiring more training to try to avoid repeating those failures.
-NPR's Martin Kaste reports.
+Family and friends in Uvalde are still mourning now more than a year since a man with a semi-automatic rifle killed 19 children and two teachers at Robb Elementary School.
+And for law enforcement, last week's one-year mark is a sad reminder of the mistakes their colleagues made that day.
+NPR's - as NPR's Martin Kaste reports, the state of Texas has now passed a law requiring more training to try to avoid repeating those failures.

 MARTIN KASTE, BYLINE: Everybody agrees on this.
 Police took too long to directly confront the killer that day - 73 minutes from the arrival of the first officers until the moment a Border Patrol team finally went through a classroom door and shot him.
 In that time, 376 officers from various agencies showed up and then held back.